 How?
 With a video hosting site.
 These platforms allow you to embed a link to a video hosted on their server rather than try to handle a massive video file on your server.

 In addition, video hosting platforms can save you money.
 Because web hosts usually limit daily or monthly bandwidth (especially on budget plans), hosting data-heavy videos is not the best use of your resources.
-By using a video hosting platform, you won’t have to upgrade to a higher-bandwidth plan.
+By using an online video platform for hosting, you won’t have to upgrade to a higher-bandwidth plan.